 Fans of ITV crime drama Unforgotten will be familiar with the twists and turns that are customary of the show.
-But Season 4’s finale?
+But season 4’s finale last year?
 No one could have seen it coming.
 Or rather, no one wanted to see it coming.
-DCI Cassie Stuart’s tragic end is heart-wrenching for her team and viewers alike, but what does it mean for the future of the show?
-And will Unforgotten return for Season 5?
+DCI Cassie Stuart’s tragic end was heart-wrenching for her team and viewers alike, and since ITV confirmed that Unforgotten will return for a fifth season, what does this mean for the future of the show?
 Here’s what we know so far.

 Season 4 of Unforgotten got off to a classic start: with the discovery of a headless body dumped in a north London scrapyard, frozen solid.
 The only clue?
 A Marathon wrapper in the back pocket, dating the corpse to pre-Snickers times.
 Cassie (Nicola Walker) is in a tricky place; years of stress and dedication have left her mental state precarious, and her bid for an early retirement is unceremoniously turned down.
 Her dad’s dementia is getting worse, and he’s made it clear he intends to leave his half of the house to his new girlfriend.
-DI Sunil “Sunny” Khan (Sanjeev Bhaskar) is on hand to help, though.
-And the investigation is on.
+DI Sunil “Sunny” Khan (Sanjeev Bhaskar) is on hand to help his boss, though.
+The investigation is on.

-Episode 5 ended in a sudden car crash, leaving fans in anguish waiting for discover her fate.
-And who was behind it.
+Fans will remember Episode 5 well.
+It ended in a very sudden car crash, leaving fans in anguish waiting to discover Cassie’s fate, not to mention who was behind said crash.
 Could it have been one of the suspects in Matthew Walsh’s murder?

 This article was originally published on